bradmdesign/uMMORPG2D_Instances/README.md

 1. On your parent object, you'll see the field "Instances to Create".
 Set that number to 20.
 2. Press "Play", and then click "Prebake Nav Mesh".
 3. Once they have been spawned, go to your Navigation2D window and click "Bake"
-4. ~Optional~ If you have several instances (tagged with Instance), you can spawn all of them at once by dragging the InstanceSpawner into the scene and clicking "Create Instances".
+4. <em>Optional</em> If you have several instances (tagged with Instance), you can spawn all of them at once by dragging the InstanceSpawner into the scene and clicking "Create Instances".
 This will go through all of your prefabs tagged "Instance" and start the Prebake Nav Mesh button on them.